-Figure 5.
-Scree plot showing eigenvalues per component.
+Fig. 5: Scree plot showing eigenvalues per component.

-Figure 6 shows an error bar plot of both components for the L1 groups of participants (Danish and Swedish).
-Circles represent the mean value while error bars represent the 95%-confidence interval.
-In other words, 2.5% of the values fall above the upper part of each error bar and 2.5% of the values are found below the lower part of each error bar.
-The Danish listeners' mean value given for the attractiveness of the bilingual speaker when she speaks Swedish is $\bar{x} = 0.2$, the Danish listeners' mean value for modernity is $\bar{x} = -0.1$.
+Brought to you by | University of Groningen Authenticated Download Date | 3/3/15 1:29 PM listeners' mean value for modernity is $\bar{x} = -0.1$.
 The Swedish listeners' mean value given for the attractiveness of the bilingual speaker when she speaks Danish is $\bar{x} = -0.3$, the Swedish listeners' mean value for modernity is $\bar{x} = 0.1$.
 In other words, Danes find the bilingual speaker attractive but old-fashioned when she speaks Swedish, while Swedes find her modern but unattractive when she speaks Danish.

-Figure 6.
-Error bars (95% CI) of the extracted principal component (representing the ratings of the bilingual speaker when she speaks the neighbouring language with regard to five personality traits) broken down by L1.
+Fig. 6: Error bars (95% CI) of the extracted principal component (representing the ratings of the bilingual speaker when she speaks the neighboring language with regard to five personality traits) broken down by L1.